The existence and decay rates of strong solutions for Navier-Stokes Equations in Bessel-potential spaces

 as $u_0 \in L^d(\mathbb R^d)$.
 He showed that $T = \infty$ if $\big\|u_0\big\|_{L^d(\mathbb R^d)}$ is small enough.\\ Cannone \cite{M. Cannone 1997} generalized the results of Kato.
 He showed that if $u_0 \in L^d$ and $\big\|u_0\big\|_{\dot{B}^{\frac{d}{q}-1,\infty}_q},(q>d)$ is small enough then there is a unique solution $u$, which satisfies

-Note that the condition on the initial data of Cannon is weaker than that of Kato.
+Note that the condition on the initial data of Cannone is weaker than that of Kato.
 In 2002, Cheng He and Ling Hsiao \cite{Cheng He} extended the results of Kato.
 They estimated the decay rates of higher order derivatives in time and space variables for the strong solution to NSE with initial data in $L^d(\mathbb R^d)$.
-They showed that if $\big\|u_0\big\|_{L^d(\mathbb R^d)}$ is small enough then there is a unique solution $u$, which satisfies
+They showed that for any integer $l$ there exists a positive constant $C_{l,d}$ which depends only on $l,d$ such that if $\big\|u_0\big\|_{L^d(\mathbb R^d)} \leq C_{l,d}$ then NSE has a unique mild solution $u$ satisfying